 250 C.E.

-A Johannine anti-Marcionite prologue explicitly naming Marcion as a disciple of John was produced as part of the Church’s continuing effort to define the boundaries of the Gospel corpus.
+A Johannine anti-Marcionite prologue that explicitly names Marcion as a disciple of John was produced as part of the church’s ongoing effort to define the boundaries of the Gospel corpus.
 By grounding the Fourth Gospel in apostolic testimony and distancing it from heterodox interpretation, the text directly confronts Marcionite theology.
 Its polemical clarity and canon-conscious framing align with broader 3rd-century attempts to consolidate the fourfold Gospel against rival textual traditions.

 254 C.E.

-The Catholic Bishop of Rome, Stephen I, recognizes Marcionite baptisms as valid in opposition to Cyprian of Carthage’s views on rebaptism.
+The Catholic Bishop of Rome, Stephen I, recognizes Marcionite baptisms as valid, contrary to Cyprian of Carthage’s views on rebaptism.

 257 C.E.